 At the start of the pandemic, many of us postponed care that wasn’t urgent, like well visits or routine screenings.
-But now, a year and a half later, catching up is really important.
+But now, catching up is really important.
 Doctors’ offices have taken many steps to keep you safe, and continuing to delay care could lead to health problems now or down the road.

 Not sure what you need?
 This list covers the basics for most of our members.
 It includes care that could prevent problems or find them early, when they’re easier to treat.
 Many of these services are available at no cost with your BCBSRI Medicare Advantage plan.
 Of course, you’ll want talk with your primary care provider (PCP) about your specific health needs.